Wellington Cathedral of St Paul

 A Cathedral takes its name from the 'cathedra' or the 'Bishop's seat'.
 Therefore the Cathedral represents the ecclesiastical authority of the Bishop.

 The Cathedral of St Paul is the mother church of the Anglican Diocese of Wellington and the parish church of the historic district of Thorndon.
 Situated within the parliamentary precinct of Wellington, it attracts a vibrant and diverse community of people drawn by a particular style of Anglican Cathedral worship which includes fine choral music.
 The Cathedral is under the care and daily oversight of the Dean of the Diocese.

 The Cathedral has a number of functions.
 It is used for special Diocesan occasions especially ordinations.
-It also has a civic and national role and is frequently asked to host special focus services or significant events, eg. the memorial service for New Zealand's Unknown Warrior in November 2004.
+It also has a civic and national role and is frequently asked to host special focus services or significant events.
 The fine acoustics in St Paul's Cathedral make it a sought after venue for concerts, both choral and orchestral.